Witness to the 1996 drive-by shooting of Tupac Shakur indicted on murder charge in rapper's death

 LAS VEGAS (AP) — One of the last living witnesses to the fatal drive-by shooting of rapper Tupac Shakur in Las Vegas was charged with murder Friday in the 1996 killing, a long-awaited breakthrough in a case that has frustrated investigators and fascinated the public.

+A Nevada grand jury indicted Duane “Keffe D” Davis on one count of murder with a deadly weapon, Clark County Chief Deputy District Attorney Marc DiGiacomo announced in court Friday.

-Duane “Keffe D” Davis has long been known to investigators and has himself admitted in interviews and in his 2019 tell-all memoir, “Compton Street Legend,” that he was in the Cadillac from which the gunfire erupted during the September 1996 drive-by shooting.
-Shakur was 25 when he was killed.
+Davis has long been known to investigators and has himself admitted in interviews and in his 2019 tell-all memoir, “Compton Street Legend,” that he was in the Cadillac from which the gunfire erupted during the September 1996 drive-by shooting.

-A Nevada grand jury indicted Davis in the killing, prosecutors announced in court Friday.
-Chief Deputy District Attorney Marc DiGiacomo said a grand jury had been seated in the case for several months.
-DiGiacomo described Davis as the “on-ground, on-site commander” who “ordered the death” of Shakur.
+DiGiacomo described Davis as the “on-ground, on-site commander” who “ordered the death” of Shakur, who was killed at 25.

-The charges were revealed hours after Davis, 60, was arrested this morning while on a walk near his home, according to DiGiacomo.
+The charges were revealed hours after Davis, 60, was arrested this morning while on a walk near his home in the Las Vegas suburb of Henderson, according to DiGiacomo.

-Las Vegas police raided a home in mid-July in the Las Vegas suburb of Henderson that is tied to Davis.
-Police were looking for items "concerning the murder of Tupac Shakur," according to the search warrant.
+In mid-July, Las Vegas police raided Davis' home.
+They were looking for items "concerning the murder of Tupac Shakur," according to the search warrant.
 They collected multiple computers, a cellphone and hard drive, a Vibe magazine that featured Shakur, several .40-caliber bullets, two "tubs containing photographs" and a copy of Davis' memoir.

 It wasn’t immediately clear if Davis has an attorney who can comment on his behalf.
-Davis hasn’t responded to multiple phone and text messages from The Associated Press seeking comment or an interview in the more than two months since the house raid.
+Davis hasn’t responded to multiple phone and text messages from The Associated Press seeking comment since the house raid.

-Shakur was in a BMW driven by Death Row Records founder Marion “Suge” Knight in a convoy of about 10 cars.
-They were waiting at a red light when a white Cadillac pulled up next to them and gunfire erupted.
-Shakur was shot multiple times and died a week later at the age of 25.
+On Sept.
+7, 1996, Shakur was in a BMW driven by Death Row Records founder Marion “Suge” Knight in a convoy of about 10 cars.
+They were waiting at a red light near the Las Vegas Strip when a white Cadillac pulled up next to them and gunfire erupted.
+Shakur was shot multiple times and died a week later.

 The rapper’s death came as his fourth solo album, “All Eyez on Me,” remained on the charts, with some 5 million copies sold.
 Nominated six times for a Grammy Award, Shakur is still largely considered one of the most influential and versatile rappers of all time.